khliland/CCI/README.md

 CCI.test(formula = Y ~ X | Z1 + Z2, data = dat)
 CCI.test(formula = Y ~ X | Z1, data = dat, parametric = T)
 ```
+The basic test also plots the null distribution with and the calculate test statistic.
+When the parametric argument is set to TRUE, one assumes that the null distribution is approximately Gaussian.

-Depending on the type of the Y variable on the left side of the condition bar in the expression Y ~ X | Z1 + Z2, you can account for this in testing by setting the data_type parameter to either "continuous" (default), "binary", or "categorical".
+Depending on the data type of the Y variable on the left side of the condition bar in the expression Y ~ X | Z1 + Z2, you can change the data_type parameter to either "continuous" (default), "binary", or "categorical".
 Below is an example when Y (and X) is binary:

 ```r